joshchew24/notes/CPSC 410/Static Program Slicing.md

 3. Step through the block statements recursively to get maps for the ends of both blocks
 	1. The TD map after if-then-else maps each variable to the union of its mappings at the end of each block
 4. Pop the head of CFD to get the CFD for after the if-then-else
+### Loops and Implicit Dependencies
+1. Process the loop body step by step (as above, starting from the map just after line 6, here)
+2. Go back to the head of the loop (just after line 6, here); rewrite each variable’s mapping as:
+	- The union of its current mapping and its mapping at the end of the loop body
+	- <Handling of control-flow dependencies…>

+Iterate 1. and 2. until nothing changes.
+Copy the resulting map (at loop head) to after the loop and pop the head off the stack